Who are you?

 In the above video, we supplied everything from stage monitors to microphones, the main speakers to the lighting.
 This was a 6 Piece band with 2x Guitars, 3x Keyboards, Trumpet, Trombone, 4x Vocalists, Bass, Auxiliary percussion and Drums.

-If you contact your band and they ask what equipment they'll be running through, I have a full list here.
-Typically I will bring:
+If you contact your band and they ask what equipment they'll be running through, please see what I'd typically bring to an event below:

 Monitors: 4x d&b audiotechnik E3